iDEALabAcademy/HeatMapLBPNET/README.md

 - `train_original_model.py` - Train on the full-size images
 - `train_original_model_cropped.py` - Train on cropped images

+Heatmap version is only meant to run on cropped inputs so you will not find `train_original_model.py` inside HeatmapGuidedLBPNet/.

 ### Configuration

 Both training scripts contain configuration parameters that can be adjusted as needed.
 You can modify: